microsoft/FabricRTA-in-a-Day/assets/ProctorGuide.md

 4. Keep the sessions interactive.
 Start by spending 3-4 min to
    a.
 Get current mood/ excitement of audience
    b, Ask audience about their expectations from the sessions
    c.
 Are they familiar with Fabric RTA already?
 Completely new?
-Did they use KQL in other Azure products like Log Analytics or App Insights?
+Did they use KQL in other Azure products like ADX, Log Analytics or App Insights?
    d.
 What roles are the audience majorly from?
 (Internal/External, Sellers/CSAs/GBBs/Customers/Partners)

 Tip: Use Polls, Reactions or a similar feature to drive interaction and collect data.